 Morton Building Improvement Grant

 The Morton Building Improvement Grant provides grants of up to $10,000 to commercial property owners and occupants for exterior structural and aesthetic improvements, interior code compliant elements, signage and permanent hard scape to support enhancing the property value.
 The grant is open to any business or building owner located in the Morton Business District, which is the vast majority of local businesses.
 The Morton Building Improvement Grant is funded through the Morton Business District Fund.
-Starting in 2018, grant applications will be accepted at any time and will be reviewed on a monthly basis.
-View Guidelines 2018 Application
+Grant applications are accepted at any time and will be reviewed on a monthly basis.
+View Guidelines 2019 Application

 The Morton MicroGrant provides small grants of up to $5,000 to for-profit business owners interested in starting, moving, or growing a business in Morton.
 Funds can be used for property improvement or acquisition, equipment purchases, inventory and working capital, and rent subsidies.
 The Morton MicroGrant is funded through a directed investment with the Morton EDC made by Morton Community Bank.
 Applications are reviewed on a monthly basis as needed.